myelin/myelin-matrix-display/README.md

 sending video frames via the USB serial port will override this, allowing more complex patterns.

-For extra flexibility, the linux_daemon code also supports the UDP protocol used by Disorient's Art Car Wash code, allowing a Processing app, or any of the targets in the acw_c_client folder, to control the system anywhere on the network.
+For extra flexibility, the linux_daemon the arduino_matrix_driver code also support the UDP protocol used by Disorient's Art Car Wash code, allowing a Processing app, or any of the targets in the c_client folder, to control the system anywhere on the network.

 Programming patterns
 --------------------